Evolutionary Systems Thinking: From Equilibrium Models to Open-Ended Adaptive Dynamics: Stability-Driven Assembly as an Evolutionary Mechanism

 \section{Stability-Driven Assembly as an Evolutionary Mechanism}

-Stability-Driven Assembly (SDA) was previously introduced \cite{adler_sda} as a minimal non-equilibrium framework in which differences in persistence bias the accumulation of structure over time, with complete mathematical derivations and symbolic simulations demonstrating entropy reduction and scaffold emergence.
-A companion paper \cite{adler2026sda_ga} extends SDA to chemical symbol space using SMILES molecular fragments, showing hallmark features of evolutionary search like scaffold-level dominance and sustained novelty over thousands of generations.
-The term ``Assembly'' here refers to pattern formation through combination, distinct from Assembly Theory \cite{sharma2023}, which addresses molecular complexity measurement rather than population-level selection.
-Rather than reproducing those technical results, this section focuses on the core dynamical mechanism: how persistence-weighted feedback reshapes population distributions and induces evolutionary search, treated as a general process applicable across domains.
+Stability-Driven Assembly (SDA) is a minimal non-equilibrium framework in which differential persistence biases the accumulation of structure over time \cite{adler_sda}.
+A companion study extends the framework through recombination and mutation and applies it to chemical symbol space, where it produces scaffold-level dominance, entropy reduction, and sustained novelty \cite{adler2026sda_ga}.
+The term ``assembly'' here refers to pattern formation through interaction and is distinct from Assembly Theory \cite{sharma2023}, which measures constructional complexity rather than modeling population-level selection.

-An SDA system consists of a population of interacting entities generated through stochastic interactions and removed through decay in an open-flow setting.
-The outcomes of the interaction differ in stability, expressed as a finite persistence time.
-Patterns that persist longer remain in the population for more generations, become more abundant, and therefore participate more frequently in subsequent interactions.
-Decay is implicitly modeled by removing expired patterns, while patterns with zero stability are created and eliminated within the same generation, representing interactions that cannot persist under prevailing conditions.
-This asymmetry in persistence introduces selection without reproduction: persistence biases population composition, population composition biases future interactions, and evolutionary dynamics emerge from this feedback alone—without genes, replication, or predefined fitness functions.

-Pattern generation occurs through interactions between existing patterns.
-In its simplest form, SDA employs a concatenation operator, but this can be generalized to recombination with optional mutation.
-The resulting dynamics are captured by the following schematic loop: expired patterns are removed, base elements are replenished, parent patterns are sampled in proportion to their population frequency, and new patterns are generated and assigned lifetimes based on their stability.
-This minimal algorithmic structure is sufficient to implement persistence-weighted sampling.

-Figure~\ref{fig:sda-loop} illustrates the core feedback underlying the SDA dynamics.
-Replenishment and expiration define an active population whose composition is shaped by differential persistence.
-Patterns are randomly sampled from this population for interaction, but because longer-lived patterns accumulate, they are more likely to participate over time.
-Newly generated motifs inherit lifetimes determined by their stability and re-enter the population, closing the feedback loop.
-This diagram emphasizes that effective selection arises endogenously from persistence-weighted population dynamics rather than from predefined fitness criteria or externally imposed optimization.

-Crucially, the probability that a pattern participates in interactions is proportional to its frequency in the population.
-Since frequency is itself determined by persistence, stability implicitly defines a selection pressure.
-This equivalence allows SDA to be interpreted as a \emph{natural genetic algorithm} (SDA/GA) \cite{holland1975adaptation, goldberg1989genetic, adler2026sda_ga}: fitness-proportional selection arises endogenously from persistence differences rather than from explicit optimization criteria or reproduction operators.
-Variation enters through stochastic generation and recombination, while selection emerges automatically from differential lifetimes.